MicrosoftDocs/well-architected/well-architected/ai/training-data-design.md

 Data design and application design can't be decoupled.
 Application design requires that you understand use cases, query patterns, and freshness requirements.
 To address business requirements that drive the need for using AI, the application might need output from discriminative models, generative models, or a combination of model types.

 To produce meaningful results, AI models need to be trained.
-Model training involves teaching a model to classify or predict new, unseen situations.
+Model training involves teaching a model to classify or predict new or unseen situations.
 The training data must be tailored to the specific problem and workload context.

 Supervised training involves providing the model with labeled samples.
 This type of training is useful when the desired outcome is clear.
 In contrast, unsupervised learning allows the model to identify patterns and relationships within the data without guidance on the expected output.
 During training, the algorithm type and its parameters are adjusted to control how the model learns.
 The approach varies depending on the type of model, which can include neural networks, decision trees, and others.

 For example, image detection models are typically trained on tasks like object detection, facial recognition, or scene understanding.
 They learn from annotated images to identify specific objects or features.
 Other common examples include fraud detection algorithms and price-point prediction models.
 These models learn from historical financial data to make informed decisions.

-This article focuses primarily on the preceding use case, where models are trained _before_ they can give meaningful input to the application.
+This article focuses primarily on the preceding use case, where models are trained *before* they can give meaningful input to the application.
 The article includes guidance on data collection, processing, storing, testing, and maintenance.
 Data design for exploratory data science or business intelligence via AI isn't covered.
 The goal is to support training needs through strategies that are aligned with workload requirements by providing recommendations on the training data pipeline of an AI workload.

-For information about data design for AI models that require context _during_ inferencing, see [Grounding data design](./grounding-data-design.md).
+For information about data design for AI models that require context *during* inferencing, see [Grounding data design](./grounding-data-design.md).

 > [!IMPORTANT]
 >
 > Expect data design to be an iterative process that's based on statistical experimentation.
 To reach an acceptable quality level, adjust training data, its processing, model feature development, and model hyperparameters (when possible).
 This experimentation loop typically happens both during initial model training and during ongoing refinement efforts to address data and model drift over the lifespan of the feature in the workload.

 ## Recommendations